mglantz/eda-ha/README.md

 Requirements
 ------------
+* Two or more installed instance of Red Hat Ansible Automation Platform 2.4 with EDA controller, or perhaps https://github.com/ansible/eda-server (upstream eda-server has not been tested though).
+* A load balancer, configured to do active-passive load balancing to the installed EDA servers.

-* Create the file: /var/lib/ansible-automation-platform/eda/ui/static/media/detect.json on each EDA server, as follows:
+* Create the file: /var/lib/ansible-automation-platform/eda/ui/static/media/detect.json on _each EDA server_, as follows:
 ```
 {
    "install_id": "unique_id_that_you_make_up_fqdn_perhaps"
 }
 ```
-* Two or more installed instance of Red Hat Ansible Automation Platform 2.4 with EDA controller, or perhaps https://github.com/ansible/eda-server (upstream eda-server has not been tested though).
-* A load balancer, configured to do active-passive load balancing.
+When the role assertains which EDA server is active and which ones are passive, it does so by matching the install_id it finds when contacting an EDA server directly and the one it finds when going via the load balancer.
 * Adjusted playbooks as described below, which makes use of this role.

 Role Variables